gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 ## Workers:

 maximum number of processes to spin up.
-I used **8 workers** to fully utilize the power of my Intel i7 processor cores.
+In case of laptop I used **8 workers** to fully utilize the power of my Intel i7 processor cores.
 Below are the actual utilization graphs when no work is done and when training:

 <p align="center"> <img src="./docs/misc/cpu_0_workers.png"> </p>
 <p align="center"> <img src="./docs/misc/cpu_8_workers.png"> </p>

+in case of AWS, I used **4 workers** to utilize the 4 CPUs.

 ## Steps Per Epoch: